 - 1. To open a project, select Open from the Project menu. - 2.
 To create an object, select a constructor from the class popup menu. - 3.
 To execute a method, select it from the object popup menu. - 4.
 To edit the source of a class, double-click its class icon. - 5.
 To compile a class, click the Compile button in the editor.
 To compile a project, click the Compile button in the project window. - 6.
-To get help for a compiler error message, click the question mark next to the error message.
+Press Compile in the editor to move from one error to the next and see the corresponding error message. - 7.
+To view the documentation for a class, choose Documentation from the drop-down menu in the editor toolbar.